mcgivrer/minimal/docs/docs/chapter-05-bring_entity_and_its_manager.md

 ## EntityManager

-_One system to rules them all._
+_One system to rule them all._

-This System will be a very basic one, based on the Map pattern to maintain the internal entity list.
+This System will be very basic, based on the Map pattern to maintain the internal entity list.

 ```java
 public class EntityManager {